SELF GUIDED AUDIO TOURS HAWAII

 What time of day is best for Devils Bridge?

-This being the desert, you’ll want to make sure you pack plenty of water for everybody that’s hiking.
-Bring good, closed-toed hiking shoes, and a hat or sunscreen to protect yourself from the sun.
+This being the desert, you’ll want to make sure you pack plenty of water for everybody who’s hiking.
+Bring good, closed-toed hiking shoes and a hat or sunscreen to protect yourself from the sun.
 And don’t forget your camera!

 download shaka guide